Math 606, Spring 2024

 E[ |M_n| 1_{\{T>n\}}] \le C P(T >n).

-Remark Another condition which gurantees the optional sampling theorem is if \sup_{n}E[M_n^2] < \infty.
+Remark Another condition which gurantees the optional sampling theorem is if C=\sup_{n}E[M_n^2] < \infty.
 Indeed if this holds given \epsilon>0 we have \begin{aligned} E[|M_n| 1_{T>n}] & = E[|M_n| 1_{|M_n| > C/\epsilon} 1_{T>n}] + E[|M_n| 1_{|M_n| \le C/\epsilon} 1_{T>n}] \\ & \le \frac{\epsilon}{C} E[|M_n|^2 1_{\{T>n\}} ] + \frac{C}{\epsilon}P(T >n) \le \epsilon + \frac{C}{\epsilon}P(T >n) \end{aligned} Taking n \to \infty shows that \lim_{n} E[|M_n| 1_{\{T>n\}}] \le \epsilon.

 Example: Gambler’s ruin probability.
-Define S_0=a$ and S_n = a+ X_1 + \cdots + X_n where X_i arre IID fair bets P(X_i=-1)=P(X_i=1)=\frac{1}{2}.
+Define S_0=a and S_n = a+ X_1 + \cdots + X_n where X_i arre IID fair bets P(X_i=-1)=P(X_i=1)=\frac{1}{2}.

 Then S_n is a martingale and consider the stopping time